openwisp/django-flat-json-widget/README.rst

     INSTALLED_APPS = [
         # other apps...
-        'flat_json_widget',
+        "flat_json_widget",
     ]

 Then load the widget where you need it, for example, here's how to use it in the django admin site:

 .. code-block:: python